 The ISN Arrupe Leaders Summit invites emerging student leaders and faculty/parish chaperones from high schools and parishes nationwide to deepen their understanding of “a faith that does justice,” share ideas and resources for social justice programming, and become empowered to effect positive social change in their local and global communities.

-Throughout the three-day program, students explore The Student Leadership Challenge: Five Practices for Exemplary Leaders
+Throughout the two-day virtual program, students explore The Student Leadership Challenge: Five Practices for Exemplary Leaders

 through the lens of Fr.
 Pedro Arrupe, S.J.’s life.
 Arrupe, a former Superior General of the Society of Jesus, is known for his strong leadership of the Jesuits during a tumultuous period in global history and a time of great transition for the Catholic Church and the Jesuits.
 Fr.
 Arrupe’s commitment to engaging the Second Vatican Council’s call to solidarity with all of humanity was demonstrated through his emphasis on the Jesuits’ re-commitment to serving those on the margins and seeing social justice as core to one’s faith in Christ.

-Summit facilitators weave together Arrupe’s example with the leadership best practices, and help students make connections to their own lives through hands-on activities and personal reflection time.
+Summit facilitators weave together Arrupe’s example with the leadership best practices, and help students make connections to their own lives through small group conversation, activities and personal reflection time.
 Further, students and faculty are given ample opportunities to share social justice programming ideas and make connections with fellow social justice leaders from around the country.